 I love this cover!
-It’s very reminiscent of the original Blade Runner movie poster, with a shot of Chris Jones (the designer and face of Tex Murphy throughout the entire series) holding a gun over an image of a futuristic city and an image of his love interest.
+It’s very reminiscent of the original Blade Runner movie poster, with a shot of Chris Jones (the designer and face of Tex Murphy throughout the entire series) holding a gun over an image of a futuristic city along with his love interest.

 But however, the European release had this interesting cover:

 Where to begin?
-1st, both the title and the art style definitely has an European urban sci-fi look, like taken from a Métal Hurlant magazine.
+1st, both the title and the art style definitely has an European urban sci-fi look, like taken from a Métal Hurlant magazine cover.
 2nd, the characters depicted here look nothing like the game’s main characters.
-While the woman resembles one of the lesser characters in the game, the man resembles more like Conrad B. Hart, the protagonist of Flashback.
+While the woman does resembles one of the lesser characters in the game, the man looks more like Conrad B. Hart, the protagonist of Flashback.
 And 3rd, while the background is undoubtedly futuristic, it looks nothing like the entire series’ dystopian look.
 Overall, it’s a good cover, but as you’ll find out soon, it has little to do with the game.

 But, it’s finally time to boot this sucker:

 As you can read in the short intro text (or more detailed in the manual), you play as Tex Murphy, a down-on-his-luck private detective living in a post-apocalyptic San Francisco, in the distant year of 2033.
-You’ve been hired by Sylvia Linsky (the blonde woman depicted in the cover and the title screen) to investigate her father’s suicide, of which she suspects of murder.
+You’ve been hired by Sylvia Linsky (the blonde woman depicted in the cover and in the title screen) to investigate her father’s suicide, of which she suspects of murder.
 Of course, the story spirals into something a lot bigger than a simple scientist’s death.

 However, you don’t actually need to control the speeder itself, because you can simply introduce the nav codes in the navigational screen and press “A” for the auto-pilot to take you there.
 This section occupies more or less 80% of the game and travelling greater distances can be somewhat boring.
 And also is the only part in the game where you can access the inventory and the save and load screens.
 You can also contact Vanessa, your secretary and Lee Chin, your informant, which brings us to the next section of the game.